ziming/laravel-myinfo-sg/README.md

 ### Handle The Callback

 You still need to define your own callback route.
-Use `completeAuthorization()` as the secure completion boundary.
-It validates and consumes the transaction-scoped `state`, compares callback `iss` exactly, exchanges the code with that transaction's PKCE and DPoP context, validates the token response, decrypts and verifies the ID token, and verifies its issuer, audience, expiry, issued-at time, nonce, and subject.
+Use `completeAuthorization()` followed by `getVerifiedUserInfo()` as the secure completion flow.
+It validates and consumes the transaction-scoped `state`, compares callback `iss` exactly, exchanges the code with that transaction's PKCE and DPoP context, and verifies the ID token.
+The UserInfo request then reuses that same transaction DPoP key, includes the access-token hash in `ath`, verifies the response, and requires its `sub` to match the verified ID-token subject.

 ```php
 <?php